Sirilpy Python Module API 0.7.41 Reference

 Parámetros:

-target_type -- Optional type to convert to.
-Can be either DataType or np.dtype.
+target_type -- Optional np.dtype to convert to.
 If None, uses self.type

 Muestra: